Programmer's Friend

 The basic concept behind Beluga is that it is fully based on LDIF files.
 It is not using a database for its data.

-Beluga is also completely unaware of directory schema.
-It just reads in the defined LDIF files.
-That's the directory content, whatever the objectclasses and attributes are.
+It is also completely unaware of directory schema.
+It just reads in the defined LDIF files and that's the content then.
+Whatever the objectclasses and attributes are.

 It was also clear from the very beginning that Beluga will never support all LDAP features as specified in RFC-2251.
 However, the basic functionality, which probably covers over 90% of real life usage scenarios, is fully implemented.
 That is: